It was christmas yesterday, but as usual living in China I have not really celebrated it.

 Of course, interest in learning a language tends to rise as the power of the country where it is spoken rises, and Chinese is no exception.
 The widely held perception in the rest of the world that China is on its way to become a superpower is what is fueling this sudden passion for learning Chinese.
 The real reason for the global dominance of English lies of course in the fact that it is spoken in the United States, although incredibly there are people who are genuinely convinced that English gained its current status as a lingua franca for being easy to learn.
 As a language becomes more widely learned, the country where it is spoken gains further advantages, being able to export its culture, music and films more easily, and increase its soft power.
 The Chinese government is clearly aware of this, and is doing its best to export its language.
 This is quite normal, and legitimate.

 Is there any chance that in the future Chinese might replace English as a kind of global lingua franca?
 Personally I find it hard to believe that Chinese will ever come to be widely known by the general public in the West, although one never knows.
-Apart from anything, it is so much more easier for speakers of European languages to learn English, or Spanish, or any other European language.
+Apart from anything, it is so much easier for speakers of European languages to learn English, or Spanish, or any other European language.
 What I could maybe see happening is Chinese becoming a kind of lingua franca for East Asia, which is where there is the most interest for learning Chinese.
 After all, English is not much easier to learn than Chinese for the average Korean or Cambodian, and in fact some other Asian languages (specifically Korean, Japanese and Vietnamese) have borrowed heavily from Chinese in the past, so part of the vocabulary is similar.
-Knowledge of English has never really become very widespread among the masses of East Asia, with the exception of the Phillipinnes and maybe Malaysia and Singapore, which are former colonies of the USA or Britain.
+Knowledge of English has never really become very widespread among the masses of East Asia, with the exception of the Philippines and maybe Malaysia and Singapore, which are former colonies of the USA or Britain.

-But isn't the Chinese writing system too difficult for it to become widely known worldwide?
-The fact is that learning the Chinese alphabet is hard, but not as hard as many imagine.
-It is possible to learn to recognize the few thousand characters one needs to know to read an ordinary Chinese text within a couple of years if one lives in China, and even not living in China it is still not that prohibitive, especially starting as a child.
-Learning to write by hand is more difficult than just learning to read, but nowadays computers make writing by hand less of a necessity.
 Of course learning Chinese would be difficult, especially for school children who don't live in China, but then isn't learning English terribly difficult for Asians too?
 How many years do Chinese students struggle with English before gaining any kind of fluency?
 And how many of them never do?
-Plus the extremely illogical nature of English spelling means that in a sense the spelling of every English word has to be learnt by heart, just like every Chinese character.
+Add to that the extremely illogical nature of English spelling, which means that in a sense the spelling of every English word has to be learnt by heart, just like every Chinese character.
 Of course it's not the same, but it does mean that English children take longer to learn to write than any other children in Europe, and this hasn't stopped English from gaining its huge worldwide popularity.

 Coming to spoken Chinese, I can only say that in my Beijing university I am already using my very bad spoken Chinese to communicate with some of the foreign students who come from places like Thailand or Kyrgizstan, who don't know English but have learnt Chinese.
 They use it to communicate with each other as well, and they seem to manage just fine, despite the general misuse or lack of tones.